 The Charles E. and Geneva S. Scott Scottish Rite Communication Disorders Clinic was established in September 1968 as a training facility for students.
 The Clinic, a non-profit organization, is a unit in the Department of Communication Sciences and Disorders in the Beaver College of Health Sciences at Appalachian State University.

-The primary purpose of the Clinic is the provision of "hands-on" clinical learning experiences for students pursuing their Master's degree in Speech-Language Pathology.
-The secondary purpose is the provision of quality services to children, adolescents and adults with communication disorders in the region.
+The clinic serves two key purposes: First, it provides "hands-on" clinical learning experiences for students pursuing their Master's degree in Speech-Language Pathology.
+Second, it provides quality services to children, adolescents and adults with communication disorders in the region.
 The Clinic provides prevention, assessment, and treatment services in the areas of speech, language, swallowing, and hearing disorders.

 The Clinic does not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.